tessy1234/data_science/README.md

 # Data science in action:
 Demonstration of deep learning applied to real world tasks.
 Predict air temperature 24 hours in the future using recurrent neural networks.
-In unsupervised learning Gaussian Mixture Model is used for anomaly detection.
+In the unsupervised learning section Gaussian Mixture Model is used for anomaly detection.